-Big Data includes huge valume, high velocity, and extensible variaty of data.
-These are 3 types: Structured data, Semi-structured data, and Unstructured data.
+Big Data includes huge volume, high velocity, and extensible variety of data.
+There are 3 types: Structured data, Semi-structured data, and Unstructured data.

 - Structured data –

-Structured data is a data whose elements are addressable for effective analysis.
-It has been organised into a formatted repository that is typically a database.
-It concern all data which can be stored in database SQL in table with rows and columns.
-They have relational key and can easily mapped into pre-designed fields.
-Today, those data are most processed in development and simplest way to manage information.
+Structured data is data whose elements are addressable for effective analysis.
+It has been organized into a formatted repository that is typically a database.
+It concerns all data which can be stored in database SQL in a table with rows and columns.
+They have relational keys and can easily be mapped into pre-designed fields.
+Today, those data are most processed in the development and simplest way to manage information.
 Example: Relational data.

-Semi-structured data is information that does not reside in a rational database but that have some organizational properties that make it easier to analyze.
-With some process, you can store them in the relation database (it could be very hard for some kind of semi-structured data), but Semi-structured exist to ease space.
+Semi-structured data is information that does not reside in a relational database but that has some organizational properties that make it easier to analyze.
+With some processes, you can store them in the relation database (it could be very hard for some kind of semi-structured data), but Semi-structured exist to ease space.
 Example: XML data.

 - Unstructured data –

-Unstructured data is a data that is which is not organised in a pre-defined manner or does not have a pre-defined data model, thus it is not a good fit for a mainstream relational database.
+Unstructured data is a data which is not organized in a predefined manner or does not have a predefined data model, thus it is not a good fit for a mainstream relational database.
 So for Unstructured data, there are alternative platforms for storing and managing, it is increasingly prevalent in IT systems and is used by organizations in a variety of business intelligence and analytics applications.
 Example: Word, PDF, Text, Media logs.